DZMM: History

-1953-72: Radyo Patrol's first iteration

-On October 19, 1953, DZAQ, the forerunner of DZMM was established as the first radio station of the former ABS (Alto Broadcasting System) of the Quirinos under President Elpidio Quirino's brother, Antonio.
+First iteration: 1953–72

-DZAQ further traced its roots from the pre-1953 experimental station DZBC, a radio station using the Filipino language in its broadcasts instead of the dominant English lingua franca by other stations at that time.
-DZAQ 620 kHz featured news, variety and music programs on the then-standard AM format and served as the progenitor for DZAQ-TV 3.
-Eddie Ilarde, Ike Lozada, German Moreno and Joey de Leon were some of the best-known personalities of the station with its first radio studios in Aduana, Intramuros, Manila, sharing the same building with the television studios.
-In 1957, with the opening of the then new ABS radio and television studios in Pasay, the DZAQ radio studios moved there.
+DZMM can trace its roots back through its direct forerunner DZAQ to the pre-1953 experimental station DZBC, which used the Filipino language in its broadcasts instead of the English lingua franca dominant on other stations at that time.
+DZAQ itself was established on October 19, 1953 as the first radio station of the former Alto Broadcasting System (ABS), then owned by the Quirino family under President Elpidio Quirino's brother Antonio.
+DZAQ 620 kHz featured news, variety, and music programs on the then-standard AM format and served as the progenitor for DZAQ-TV 3, with Eddie Ilarde, Ike Lozada, German Moreno, and Joey de Leon being some of the station's best-known personalities.
+Its first radio studios in Aduana, Intramuros, Manila shared the same building as the television studios until 1957, when the DZAQ radio studios moved to the then-new ABS radio and television studios in Pasay.

-Upon ABS and the Lopez-owned Chronicle Broadcasting Network (CBN) formally merging into a single network in 1967, DZAQ 620 kHz switched frequencies with CBN-owned DZXL 960 kHz and was rebranded as DZAQ Radyo Patrol 960 kHz, one of the pre-martial law flagship AM stations of ABS-CBN.
-Orly Mercado, (who was one of the station managers from 1969 to 1971), together with Ben Aniceto, came up with a vision to establish a 24-hour all-news and all-talk radio station and ABS-CBN conceptualized it under the Radyo Patrol brand – the de facto successor of the ephemeral 24 hour news station DZQL Radyo Reloj, which CBN launched in 1956, and the first-ever 24-hour news radio station in the country and in Southeast Asia.
+When ABS and the Lopez-owned Chronicle Broadcasting Network (CBN) formally merged into a single network in 1967, DZAQ 620 kHz switched frequencies with CBN-owned DZXL 960 kHz and was rebranded as DZAQ Radyo Patrol 960 kHz, becoming one of ABS-CBN's pre-martial law flagship AM stations.
+Ben Aniceto and Orly Mercado – the station manager from 1969 to 1971 – together came up with a vision to establish a 24-hour all-news/talk radio station and ABS-CBN agreed.
+Putting it under the Radyo Patrol brand – the successor to the 24 hour news station DZQL Radyo Reloj which CBN had launched in 1956 – DZAQ Radyo Patrol became the first 24-hour news radio station anywhere in Southeast Asia.

-The first and original Radyo Patrol team was unceremoniously organized following the aftermath of Super Typhoon Welming (international name: Emma) in 1967, at the old ABS-CBN Radio Broadcast Center in Aduana Street, Intramuros, Manila, which housed the station since it was moved in 1958.
-The then program manager Ben Aniceto and Chief Engineer Emilio Solidum created a solution to broadcast typhoon damage news from Manila and the surrounding areas.
-Using two Volkswagen Combis attached with a UHF transmitter, two teams of reporters were dispatched.
-Combi One had Al Mendez and Zoilo Paragas Jr as reporters, and Combi 2 with Bar Samson.
-DZQL and DZXL became the carrying stations with then-current DJs Naldy Castro, Buddy Medina, Boots Baker, Mary Jane Madamba and even the late Ike Lozada alternating as anchors.
-Cesar Mortega was assigned to coordinate the broadcasts.
+The first and original Radyo Patrol team was hastily organized in 1967 in the aftermath of Super Typhoon Welming (international name: Emma) when then-program manager Ben Aniceto and chief engineer Emilio Solidum found a way to broadcast typhoon damage news from Manila and the surrounding areas.
+They dispatched Volkswagen Kombis fitted with UHF transmitters, Kombi One with Al Mendez and Zoilo Paragas Jr as reporters and Kombi 2 with Bar Samson.
+DZQL and DZXL became the carrying stations for their news reports, with then-DJs Naldy Castro, Buddy Medina, Boots Baker, Mary Jane Madamba, and Ike Lozada alternating as anchors, and Cesar Mortega coordinating the broadcasts.
 It proved to be a huge success for the corporation, and for its news service.